magnesiumlabs/lasco/src/components/background/clip/README.md

 ## Configuration

-First, allow `background-attachment` classes to be generated.
+First, allow `background-clip` classes to be generated.

 ```scss
 @use "lasco" with (